 We really are hard on ourselves: addicts, alcoholics, and the like.
-While we may get sober in an effort to change our lives, often times those suffering from the self-induced pressure to be perfect find themselves with that negative hanger-on.
+While we may get sober in an effort to change our lives, often times those lacking self-care and suffering from the self-induced pressure to be perfect find themselves with that negative hanger-on.
 This pressure increases our levels of stress and creates a subversive emotional environment of fear and self-loathing.
 I’m no stranger to this behavior.

 Phrases like “I can’t fail,” or “I can handle it; I don’t need help,” or “I don’t have time to feel like this,” are just some of the ways we add pressure to our lives.
 We can’t nor should we try to be perfect.
 But that’s easier said than done, right?
 Especially for those of us who suffer from a distinct case of perfectionism.
 The point of this is not to find another reason to beat ourselves up but rather, to find some coping tools that allow our pitfalls and sheer humanness to be softer on our psyches.

 It’s okay to fail.
 I’ve learned some of my best lessons because I failed.
 Failure was the very thing that made me stop and look at the simple fact that I was doing far too much than was healthy or helpful.
 Failure presented an opportunity for self-care that I hesitatingly jumped at.
 Yes, hesitatingly, because with that failure came self-doubt, self-loathing, and shame.
-Many of us have become comfortable with beating ourselves up; what we need is to get comfortable giving ourselves the compassion and kindness we deserve.
+Many of us have become comfortable with beating ourselves up; what we need is to get comfortable giving ourselves the self-care, compassion and kindness we deserve.

 It’s okay not to know something.
 There is no reason on this earth why any of us should know or attempt to know everything.
 The basic tenant of recovery is to remain teachable.
 Knowing too much creates unnecessary friction and places us in a position to get lost in our suffering.
 Think about someone who gets lost while they’re driving but refuses to ask for directions.
 Are they more or less agitated?
 More, right?
 Practice asking for help and watch your stress levels decrease.